c0c0n3/kitt4sme/arch/catalogue/README.md

 ### RAMP

-* Marketplace.
-AI marketplace jointly developed by European Dynamics and VTT.
+* [Marketplace][ramp].
+A customisation of the Robotics and Automation Marketplace jointly developed by European Dynamics and VTT for the specific needs of the KITT4SME project.
 * Data sheets.
 Digital data sheets for module composability developed by VTT.
 * Adaptive Questionnaire.
 SUPSI's AI-powered questionnaire to determine